jatezzz/allcatpics/README.md

 delivering a versatile and user-centric platform, ensuring AllCatPics stands out as not just a repository of cat pictures but a canvas for personal expression.

+### iPad and iPhone support

+To ensure AllCatPics reaches a broader audience, we've made the strategic decision to support both iOS and iPadOS, starting from version 15.0.
+This expansion not only opens our app to a wider range of devices but also taps into the unique advantages of iPadOS, providing users with an enriched experience.
+By leveraging the larger screen real estate and multitasking capabilities of iPads, we're able to offer more immersive and engaging ways to explore and interact with our content.
+This move aligns with our goal to make AllCatPics accessible to as many cat lovers as possible, enhancing usability and enjoyment across the diverse Apple ecosystem.

 ## Guidelines for Developers

 ### Accessibility